-- What’s the situation about?
+- What was the dispute about?

 - What else occurs to you as you consider these questions?